Major winter storm ahead for Chicago: Here's what you can expect

 The most significant storm threat will be hazardous roadways for travel and possible blizzard conditions.

-Areas west of Chicago and near the Wisconsin border could see 6 to 8 inches of snow or more.
-The snow will be widespread, and suburbs south of the city will get at least 4 inches.
+Areas west of Chicago and near the Wisconsin border could see 6 to 10 inches of snow, with the heaviest amounts far west and northwest of the city.
+Overall, the snow will be widespread, and suburbs south of the city will get 3 to 6 inches.

 The worst impacts look to be along Interstates 290 and 88, and points north, but away from the lake.
 Chances are increasing of snow totals of 8 inches or more in parts of the western and northwestern suburbs.
 Lake Michigan will cut down on snow totals along the lakefront, including downtown Chicago.